wearephenix/varnish-broadcaster/README.md

   - **goroutines**: Sets the number of available goroutines which will handle the broadcast against the caches.
 Defaults to a number of **8**, a higher number does not necesarilly imply a better performance.
 Can be tweaked though depending on the number of caches.
   - **caches**: Path to an .ini file containing configured caches.
 If none specified it defaults to ```/etc/broadcaster/caches.ini```
   - **retries**: Number of items to retry if a request fails to execute.
 Defaults to 1.
+  - **enforce**: If true, the response code will be set according to the first non-200 received from the Varnish nodes.

 Required headers: